MarkMrGamer/dove/README.md

 # D.O.V.E
 D.O.V.E (Degenerated Ordinary Verbose Environment) is a JAVA game made in a disastrous way.

+# HOW TO COMPILE
+1. Download the source code
+2. Open IntelliJ IDEA or download it
+3. Compile by going to Build > Build Artifacts
+4. Success

 ## Questions

 ### Why did you make this?